Doug Burleigh, June 12, 2019

 If you want advice on ocean swimming, ask another swimmer, ask the lifeguards, or contact the club through the website or PO Box.

-The La Jolla Cove Swim Club advises people to not take risks in the ocean, and to not do anything that is dangerous to them or to others.
+The La Jolla Cove Swim Club advises swimmers to not take risks in the ocean and to not do anything that is dangerous to themselves or to others.
 People should take responsibility for what they do, and should not get themselves into a situation that they cannot get themselves out of.

 The club recommends swimming only when the lifeguards are on duty (see below).

-Wear a brightly colored (yellow, orange, bright red or white) bathing cap so the lifeguards can see you more easily.
-The club sells swim caps in bright yellow, hot pink, and other colors with the club logo on them.
+Wear a brightly colored (yellow, orange, bright red, green or white) bathing cap so the lifeguards can see you more easily.
+The club sells silicone swim caps in bright yellow, hot pink, and white with the club logo on them.

-Always check the white board the lifeguard station before you swim to see what the conditions are and to read warnings on dangerous conditions, such as big surf, cold water, contamination, jellyfish, etc.
+Always check the information board at the lifeguard station before you swim to see what the conditions are and to read warnings on dangerous conditions, such as big surf, cold water, contamination, jellyfish, etc.

-Check to see when high tide and low tide are and especially if there is a negative low tide.
+Check to see when high and low tides are and especially if there is a negative low tide.

 Talk with the lifeguards if you don’t understand or are concerned about the conditions.